(erroneously: Detolinia lineata, Lower 1892)

 Our specimens accepted leaves of:

-younger caterpillars prefering young leaves, and older caterpillars prefering mature leaves.
+younger caterpillars preferring young leaves, and older caterpillars preferring mature leaves.

 Our specimens were similar in appearance to the caterpillars of Sorama bicolor, but Destolmia lineata appeared to:

 The adult moth is fawn tinged with grey.
-The fore wings have black zig-zag marks in the basal area, and black longitudinal streaks in the outer area.
+The fore wings have black zig-zag marks in the basal area, and variable black longitudinal streaks in the outer area.
 The moth rests with its wings held roofwise, looking rather like a moth from the family COSSIDAE.
-The wingspan is about 7 cms.

 The species is found over most of mainland Australia, including: